raspberrypi/picamera2/README.md

-# scicamera
+# SciCamera

 ---
-This is a drastic refactor of _picamera2_ to a much smaller footprint and feature set that emphasises consistant and reliable imaging performance.

-_scicamera_ is predominantly supported on:
+Consistent and reliable imaging for scientific applications.

+## Why _SciCamera_?

+Scientific imaging applications often require minimal post-processing pipelines, precise capture timing, near-gapless sequential frames, and easily configurable settings like gain, resolution, bit-depth, and exposure length.

+This project, which began as fork of the webcam/video-focused [`picamera2`][picamera2] library, aims to make it easy to configure and use cameras for scientific applications, with a focus on _performance, reliability, code quality, and maintainability_.

+### Why not _SciCamera_?

+SciCamera currently focuses on high-quality, timing-sensitive, minimally-processed _still images_.
+For low-bandwidth, real-time image and video streaming, we recommend the [`picamera2`][picamera2] library.

+## Platform support

+_SciCamera_ supports

-- Raspberry Pi OS Bullseye (or later) images 64-bit.
+- Raspberry Pi OS (Bullseye or later), 64-bit.
-- x86 Ubuntu (likely other debian flavors as well)
+- x86 Ubuntu

-**Our goals are performance, reliability, brevity, and maintainability.**
+Other debian flavors are likely to be supported.
+We welcome pull requests to extend the testing toolchains to cover your platform.

 ## Installation

-_scicamera_ is a pure python package, but relies on the python c++ wrapper of _libcamera_.
+_SciCamera_ is a pure python package, but relies on the python c++ wrapper of _libcamera_.

-_scicamera_ can be installed simply with:
+_SciCamera_ can be installed simply with:
 ```
 pip install scicamera
 ```

 ### Installing libcamera + python bindings

 Import and use of the above pacakge requires that `libcamera` to be built